Ernyoke/certified-aws-advanced-networking-specialty/03-networking-automation/cloudformation.md

 ## CloudFormation Outputs

 - They are top level objects, they are optional
-- Used for provide status information or show how to access services provisioned by the CF stack
+- Used for provide status information or show how to access services provisioned by the CFN stack
 - Outputs can be visible when using the CLI, console UI or they can be accessible from a parent stack when using nesting
 - Outputs can be exported, allowing cross-stack references